tatami-inc/tatami_stats/README.md

 target_link_libraries(mylib INTERFACE tatami_stats)
 ```

+By default, this will use `FetchContent` to fetch all external dependencies.
+Applications are advised to pin the versions of these dependencies themselves - see [`extern/CMakeLists.txt`](extern/CMakeLists.txt) for suggested (minimum) versions.
+If you want to install them manually, use `-DTATAMI_STATS_FETCH_EXTERN=OFF`.

 ### CMake with `find_package()`

 You can install the library by cloning a suitable version of this repository and running the following commands: